micro-ROS/micro_ros_espidf_component/README.md

 ## Usage

-You can clone this repo directly in the `modules` folder of your project
+You can clone this repo directly in the `components` folder of your project

 ## Example